 Love my Family:

-I prayer over each member of my immediate family and my close extended family.
+I pray over each member of my immediate family and my close extended family.
 I determine what ways I could point them to Christ.
 I ask questions such as:

 “How can I show love to this particular family member?”
 How can I help them to grow more in their love for the Lord?”